Grade skipping: Cost-effectiveness

-Grade skipping is one of the most cost-effective ways of addressing the needs of a profoundly gifted student, as it requires no extra resources and very little more than assigning the child to a different classroom, without the expense of special materials, tutoring, or separate programs.
-The cost of educating the gifted child in a regular classroom with typical same-age peers is the same as the cost of educating that child in a regular classroom with typical somewhat older students, so using grade skipping is essentially cost-free to the school.
+Grade skipping is one of the most cost-effective ways of addressing the needs of a profoundly gifted student, as it requires no extra resources and little more than assigning the child to a different classroom, without the expense of special materials, tutoring, or separate programs.
+The cost of educating the gifted child in a regular classroom with typical same-age peers is the same as the cost of educating that child in a regular classroom with typical somewhat older students, so grade skipping is essentially cost-free to the school.

-Students may benefit financially from grade skipping, as recent research shows that children who skipped a grade earn higher incomes in adulthood than similar non-skipping students.

 Potential problems

-Many school administrators and the general public carry misconceptions about grade skipping, believing that children are often harmed by being placed in an environment for which they are academically ready but emotionally or socially not.
-For the majority of gifted students, grade skipping is beneficial both academically and socially.
+There are many common objections to grade skipping.
+Common issues raised are that students are often harmed by being placed in an environment for which they are academically ready but emotionally or socially not and that some students may end up with knowledge gaps compared to their peers if not properly prepared.

 Knowledge gaps

 The time that the student skips may create a knowledge gap if the child has not self-studied the material already taught to the students in the grade being entered.
 While the student is bridging this gap they will likely find the new material challenging.
 It may be demoralizing to leave a situation in which they are top performers into a situation where they are struggling with the material.
-Knowledge gaps are smaller in earlier school years.
-Students almost always successfully catch up to match their peers.

 Social concerns

 Unless the skipped students are already in a multi-grade class, students entering a new grade after being in school are usually taken out of their existing classes and put into new classes, with different students.
 Similar to what happens to students who change schools due to moving to a new home, spending less time with former classmates may disrupt some social ties, and there may be a period of stress while the students integrate into their new classes.
 Although this change is perceived as a potential problem by adults who think it is normal for children to only have friends of exactly the same age, many gifted children find it easier to make friends with children their age.

-Students in the new class may view the skipping student as being different.
-This may result in additional social problems, such as teasing about being the teacher's pet.
-Aggressive teasing is less likely to happen to boys who are taller and athletically oriented.
-There is also a concern that a student could be ostracized for being accelerated.